ACFNY SUPPORTED | PERFORMANCE

 THE VIKTOR FRANKL PROJECT: SEARCH FOR MEANING

-Due to its success – the podcast has been downloaded over 1,000 times – we decided to extend the talks series between Christopher Domig and Viktor Frankl’s grandson Alexander Vesely, which now includes a second episode.
+Due to its continued success – the podcast has been downloaded over 1,500 times – we decided to extend the talks series between Christopher Domig and Viktor Frankl’s grandson Alexander Vesely, which now includes a third episode, until the end of this year.
 You can also watch a video of an early workshop production of "Search For Meaning" which had been supported by the ACFNY.

 "Viktor Frankl and Meaning during Covid-19" Episode 1:

 Christopher Domig speaks to Viktor Frankl’s grandson Alexander Vesely about Frankl, logotherapy, Man’s Search For Meaning and what we can learn about our search for meaning during Covid-19.

 The origin of Viktor Frankl's "Man's Search For Meaning " Episode 2: